kcuzner/led-watch/bootloader/README.md

 The reset command has the following format:

 ```
-Byte 0-63: 0xFF
+Byte 0-63: 0x00
 ```

+Upon receipt of the command, the device will generate a status report

 ### Programming the Flash

-Programming the flash requires 2 reports to be sent: A write/erase command a page OUT report.
+Programming the flash requires 3 reports to be sent: A write/erase command a two half-page OUT reports.

 The write command has the following format: